 Whether you’re interested in taking a gap year, need a career break, or looking for ways to spend your retirement, teaching English as a foreign language can be a great way to see the world while making a living.

-Many people are choosing to get their degree online so they can travel freely while learning.
+Many people are choosing to get their TEFL master's degree online so they can travel freely while learning.
 This also allows you to live in different countries abroad without worrying about having one home base during your classes.
 You'll have to be self-disciplined to study and complete all the modules on time, but the benefits are well worth it.
+Get started with your master's education by taking a 150-hour graduate certification with BridgeTEFL.

 Evaluate the Teachers

-It's important to make sure you're choosing the right program for you.
-When evaluating different courses, research the teachers.
+It's important to make sure you're choosing the right TEFL master's program for you.
+When evaluating different courses, research the instructors and teachers.
 Are they all new themselves, or do they have years of experience teaching?
-You also want to make sure they have been in the field themselves for awhile.
+You also want to make sure they have been in the education field themselves for awhile.
 This way, they can better teach their lessons based on their expertise level.

 Research the School's Reputation

-Search around about the college's reputation.
-Does the school in general have a good reputation, and have the students been happy with what they've learned from their classes?
+Search around for the college's reputation to make sure your TEFL master's course will be accredited.
+Does the school, in general, have a good reputation, and have the students been happy with what they've learned from their classes?
 Second, see if you can find reviews about your specific program.
 Did students feel fulfilled and ready to go into the field after completion?
 Even better, see if you can find a few students who did the program to speak with or email to ask any questions you may have left.

 Connect with the Staff

-Take time to reach out to the faculty either in person or via email.
+In addition to researching the teachers, take the time to reach out to the faculty in-person or via email.
 When investing money into a program, you'll want to see if the instructors are personable and open to answering questions.
 This will be a good indicator of how they'll be down the road when they're teaching your classes.

 Each school's deadline to apply will be different, so check the guidelines for each program.
 At least six months before the program begins is usually recommended so you have enough time to apply and relocate.
 Students should be fully ready to start class on the first day and settled into their new housing arrangement.